SohamMalakar/Joi-Akash/README.md

 | **$dirWithoutTrailingSlash** | Directory containing the active document without trailing slash. |
 | **$tempArgs**                | Input string passed as arguments from the prompt.                |

+### Known Issues

+- The default configurations might cause problems with the older versions of powershell.

+> **Note**: It's **NOT** a compiler or an interpreter of any kind.
+If you want to run programs with it, you should install the appropriate compiler or interpreter.

 ## Contribuion

 If you want to contribute to this extension, please open an issue on [GitHub](https://github.com/SohamMalakar/Joi-Akash/issues).